danomatika/ofxPd/README.md

 Adding ofxPd to an Existing Project
 -----------------------------------

-_Note: These instructions are manually creating a new project.
+_Note: These instructions are for manually add ofxPd to an existing project.
 You do not need to follow these steps if you use the ProjecGenerator app in which case you *may* need to add the C Flags as the PG currently seems to have a problem doing this.
 See the IDE specific instructions on how to do this._

 If you want to add ofxPd to another project, you need to make sure you include the src folder:
 <pre>